Code-Institute-Submissions/vocab_journal/README.md

 Logic Debugging
 ---------------

-Whichever function that I felt needs debugging due to its complexity within “run.py” and “py_define.py” is equipped with a debugging mechanism that is either enabled from within the function itself or by passing an argument into the function which by default is disabled, which can be observed in the image below.
-This method of debugging is fast, efficient and prevents spams of prints.
+All the functions that required debugging due to their complexity within the “run.py” and “py_define.py” file are equipped with a debugging mechanism that is either enabled from within the function itself or by passing an argument into the function, which is fast, efficient and prevents the console from being spammed by prints.
+It is also set to off by default which can be observed in the image below.

 <p align="center"><img src="static/img/extras/debug.png"/></p>